Image credit: Wikipedia

-Shannon Airport opened in the 1940s as the first transatlantic hub in Ireland.
+Shannon Airport opened in 1945 as the first transatlantic hub in Ireland.
 At that time, it was an important refuelling stop for flights from North America.
-Today, Shannon serves around 1.75 million passengers per year through a terminal that opened in 2000.
+Today, Shannon serves over 1.75 million passengers per year through a terminal that opened in 2000.
 This modern facility features 40 check-in desks, 14 departure gates and 5 luggage carousels.

 The US began offering pre-clearance services in the 1980s.
 The service was expanded to include agricultural and customs inspections in 2008, at which point Shannon became the first airport in the world to offer such a comprehensive service.

-The terminal is outfitted with a range of modern facilities, including free wireless Internet access, shopping facilities provided by The Loop and a range of bars and restaurants.
+The terminal is outfitted with a range of modern facilities, including free wireless Internet access, shopping facilities and a range of bars and restaurants.

 With this in mind, transportation is an important consideration for those flying into the terminal.
-Cheap car hire in Shannon Airport is particularly practical, as significant travel almost always follows incoming flights.
-Desks for Europcar and other car hire firms are located in the Arrivals Hall.
+Car rental from Shannon Airport is particularly practical, as significant travel almost always follows incoming flights.